spanner888/CamScripts/README.md

 ## Release notes:

 * V0.1  2024-08-31:
-            - Initial release, fully functional, but not yet fully polished.
+            - Initial release, fully functional, but not yet fully polished, no install process.
             - creates start to finish FreeCAD CAM process
             - demo of FreeCAD WIP Machinability materials properties and sample Speeds and Feeds calculations.
             - Extended machinability with Fz in equation form